mmaaddiieemm/search-app/README.md

 ## Quick Start

-Run the following commands
+Run the following commands:
 `npm install`
 `npm start`

 ## Assumptions and Implementation Details

-Assumptions and Usage Instructions:
+Usage Instructions:

 - User input must be in the format of &lt;key&gt;=&lt;value&gt;
 - When searching for values which are 'empty', do not specify anything for the &lt;value&gt; field.

+Assumptions:

+-

 Implementation Details:

-- If a criteria is not found, print "No entry found that matches criteria"
+- If a criteria is not found, print "No entry found that matches criteria".
+- Partial matches are not allowed, only complete matches.

 ## Available Scripts